-Luxury yachts gather in Porto Cervo Marina, a well-protected harbour with world-class hotels, fine eateries and designer boutiques nearby.
-There are islands off-shore for exploration, and don’t miss the beautiful beaches of Cala del Faro and Liscia Rena.
+Luxury yachts gather in Porto Cervo Marina, a well-protected harbor with world-class hotels, fine eateries and designer boutiques nearby.
+There are islands off-shore for exploration and don’t miss the beautiful beaches of Cala del Faro and Liscia Rena.

 The best view of Positano, the most photogenic town on the Amalfi Coast, is from the comfort of your luxury charter yacht.
 Houses in pastel hues of pink, peach and terracotta tumble down the steep cliffside meeting the crescent-shaped bay below and backed by looming cliffs above.

-Within easy reach of Positano are white sandy beaches, grottos and caves, and the Li Galli Islands, a protected marine reserve offering fantastic snorkelling, are also nearby.
+Within easy reach of Positano are white sandy beaches, grottos and caves, and the Li Galli Islands, a protected marine reserve offering fantastic snorkeling, are also nearby.

-The largest of the six Pontine Islands, a string of volcanic formations off the coast of Lazio, Isola di Ponza remains somewhat under the tourist radar.
+The largest of the six Pontine Islands, a string of volcanic formations off the coast of Lazio, Isola di Ponza remains somewhat under the tourist radar, perfect for serene yacht charters.
 Much of its appeal lies in its local charm and laidback attitude, and it’s a wonder how the Italian island gem has remained a secret for so long.

-Of the seven islands and various islets that make up the Aeolian Islands, northernmost Stromboli is by far the most spectacular and this is down to its smouldering volcanic peak.
+Of the seven islands and various islets that make up the Aeolian Islands, northernmost Stromboli is by far the most spectacular for Italian Riviera yacht charters, and this is down to its smouldering volcanic peak.
 The only island in the world with a permanently active volcano at its core, this is an undeniably unique charter destination.

 Travellers can take the two-hour hike up to the top, which is best timed to reach the summit at sunset.
 And, charterers who prefer to take in the drama from the comfort of their yacht will be able to see impressive lava displays emitted from the volcano against a black night sky.